jeannbl/typescript-project/README.md

 # typescript-project
-This is a TypeScript project

-Project: Add any element from a input element.
+Task: Add any element from a input element.
+## Stack class

-1. It uses a Stack class to add any element.
+It's used as a way to add any element.
+## index.html
-2. It show us a input element and a button to entered any element.
+Show us a input and a button to entered any element.
-3. The Show Items button is used to show all current elements enetered.
+And "Show Items" button is used to show all current elements enetered.